MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Introduction

-Moreover, despite protecting against both identity disclosure and attribute disclosure, the information loss of generalized table satisfying $l$-diversity is not negligible.
-On the one hand, generalized values are determined by only the maximum and minimum QI values in equivalence groups, resulting in that equivalence groups only preserve the ranges of QI values and the number of records.
-Consequently, the distribution of QI values is hardly maintained so that the information utility is reduced significantly.
+However, despite protecting against both identity disclosure and attribute disclosure, the information loss of generalized table cannot be ignored.
+On the one hand, the generalized values are determined by only the maximum and the minimum QI values in equivalence groups, causing that the equivalence groups only preserve the ranges of QI values and the number of records.
+Consequently, the distributions of QI values are hardly maintained and the information utility is reduced significantly.
+For instance, as shown in Figure \ref{fig_2}, the red polyline and the magenta polyline represent the distributions on age in Figure \ref{fig_1a} and Figure \ref{fig_1c}, respectively.
+We can observe that the original distribution is barely preserved in the generalized table.
+On the other hand, the partition of equivalence groups also increases the information loss of anonymized table because the results of query statements are always the matching equivalence groups rather than the specific matching tuples.
+For example, if we want to select the tuples whose age values are more than 30 in Figure \ref{fig_1c}, both equivalence groups are considered as the results.

-On the other hand, the level of the protection for identities is possible to be compelled to increase for meeting the condition of $l$-diversity.
-For example, the generalized table in Figure \ref{fig_2} must comply with at least 5-anonymity for satisfying 5-diversity even if the demand for protecting identities is not that high.
+Moreover, the level of protection for identities is possible to be compelled to increase for meeting the condition of $l$-diversity.
+For example, the generalized table in Figure \ref{fig_1c} must comply with at least 5-anonymity for satisfying 5-diversity even if the demand for protecting identities is not that high.
 The over-protection causes more information loss because a larger equivalence group often needs larger ranges of generalized values to cover the QI values.
-For instance, the example in Figure \ref{fig_1b} maintains more detailed QI values than that in Figure \ref{fig_2}.
-As a result, to decrease the information loss, the protection for sensitive values should not affect the protection for identities excessively.
+For instance, the generalized table in Figure \ref{fig_1b} maintains more detailed QI values than that in Figure \ref{fig_1c}.
+As a result, to decrease information loss, the protection for sensitive values should not affect the protection for identities excessively.